moira-alert/doc/source/installation/webhooks_scripts.rst

 * headers specified in ``delivery_check`` option of config and headers from **HTTP Headers** above

 If delivery check request succeeds, then the response body and some other fields (you can find details below) is used to fill ``check_template``.
-The result of filling ``check_template`` must be one of a valid delivery states.
+The result of filling ``check_template`` must be one of a valid delivery states (also could be found below).
-Based on calculated delivery state and already performed attempts Moira will do one of the following things:
+Based on calculated delivery state and count of already performed attempts Moira will do one of the following things:

-* Mark delivery notification ok
+* Mark delivery notification ok in metrics
-* Mark delivery notification failed
+* Mark delivery notification failed in metrics
-* Mark that delivery checks is stopped
+* Mark that delivery checks is stopped in metrics
 * Schedule one more delivery check

 ``url_template``